Dr. Richard Weinblatt

 Officer Safety Tip & Training Tip: "Intersection safety for backup units"

-Academies, I tell the recruits that the second police vehicle through the
+tell the recruits that the second police vehicle through the intersection during a

 it is the more dangerous place to be.
 Drivers hear the sirens and see the